agrc/gis.utah.gov/_posts/2016-12-30-end-of-year-fourth-quarter-updates-for-municipal-boundaries.md

 ---

-Once again we have reached the end of the year, and all updates for the Municipal Boundaries are available online and listed below.
+Once again we have reached the end of the year, and all updates for the Municipal Boundaries are available for [download](https://gis.utah.gov/data/boundaries/citycountystate/) and listed below.

-We would like to welcome the newest city in the state Millcreek in Salt Lake County, seems like it was a long time coming and now it’s here.
+We would like to welcome the newest city in the state: Millcreek in Salt Lake County, seems like it was a long time coming and now it’s here.
+Hooray!

-We also will say goodbye to Ophir, a historic mining town in Tooele County, was dissolved this fall.
-The boundary might be gone but the history is still there.
+We also will say goodbye to Ophir, a historic mining town in Tooele County, which was officially dissolved this fall.
+The municipal boundary may no longer be in effect, but all the history is still there.

-There are now five new Metro Townships in Salt Lake County, Magna, White City, Kearns, Copperton, and Emigration Canyon.
+There are now five new Metro Townships in Salt Lake County: Magna, White City, Kearns, Copperton, and Emigration Canyon which are available from the link above.

 For the year the Lt.
-Governor's Office and AGRC have process, 90 documents for annexations and dissolution's, one City Incorporation, and five Metro Townships Incorporation's.
-Few more than last year so we continue to grow, Utah County is still leading with 29 overall, closest second was Cache with 12.
-Many thanks to all the City and County Recorder Offices and Surveyors who help out with this endeavor.
+Governor's Office and AGRC have processed 90 documents for annexations and dissolution's, one City Incorporation, and five Metro Townships incorporations.
+This represents a few more than were handled last year so we continue to grow.
+Utah County is still leading with 29 overall, closest second was Cache County with 12.
+Many thanks to all the City and County Recorder Offices and Surveyors who assist in keeping an accurate representation of Utah's political subdivisions.

-All of these documents can be reviewed on the [2016 Municipal Certification website](http://municert.utah.gov/2016-certifications).
+All of the incorporation documents can be reviewed on the [2016 Municipal Certification website](http://municert.utah.gov/2016-certifications).

-Following are the changes and annexations since Sept.
+The following are the changes and annexations since Sept.
 9, 2016 listed by County and City:

 | County | City | Number of Changes |
 | --- | --- | --- |